 You can go willy-nilly if you want to.
 Serve a cucumber salad, borscht, fried chicken, and a flan.
 See how that goes.
 Hint: It won’t be the best.
 I had no theme at all for my very first dinner party, other than that I found all my recipes on Food and Wine, but I’ve gotten better since then.
 Last year it was French, the year before was spring.
 Spring was actually one of my most successful menus.
 Every course featured a beautiful fruit or vegetable.
-This year I’m doing… Wait for it… Disney!
+This year I did… Wait for it… Disney!
 Yes, a Disney-themed fancy dinner party.
-Believe me, there was more thought put into this menu than any other one I’ve ever done.
-I’m going to write more on that specific meal in a later post, but I do think it will be great.
+Believe me, there was more thought put into this menu than any other one I’ve ever done, and it was awesome.

 It’s not just a theme that matters though.
 You should decide ahead of time what kind of courses you want to put out.
 I do appetizers and a cocktail while people arrive and I finish up my prep.
 I serve an amuse-bouche to tell people the rules.
 Then I have a salad course, a soup course, a main course with a side, and dessert.
 Everything from salad on gets it’s own wine.
 That’s the one thing I have guests bring, by the way.
 I don’t want them cooking and ruining whatever theme I’ve got going, but they can bring the type of wine I tell them to.
 Anyway, you don’t have to follow my plan, but you should have your own.
 Don’t serve three soups and a cheese plate.
 Just don’t.